Skip to main content

 Her recent publications, written in both English and Spanish, address contemporary performance in Latin America and specifically in the context of Colombia’s armed conflict, devised theatre methodology, the importance of affect to applied theatre in contexts of dehumanization (such as prison and immigrant incarceration), and her embodied practice of witnessing testimonial narratives of deportation and state violence.
 Her current book project, “Affective Facilitation”, rethinks applied theatre from a hemispheric perspective to revalue its impact, showing how facilitation can work against dehumanization, in a decolonial sense, by centralizing affect and embodiment in a way that potentiates life-affirming relationalities, especially in Latin American spaces.

-Before coming to William & Mary, Sarah taught theatre at the Pontificia Javeriana University, in Bogotá, and collaborated as a co-researcher on interdisciplinary projects in the fields of migration, gender and performance, as well as arts, global health, and community engagement.
-She is now collaborating on a new research project, funded by the Colombian Ministry of Culture, about the history of community-based and popular theatre in Colombia.
+Before coming to William & Mary, Sarah taught theatre at the Pontificia Javeriana University, in Bogotá, and collaborated as a co-researcher on interdisciplinary projects in the fields of migration, gender and performance, as well as arts, health, and community engagement.
+She recently collaborated on a theatre research project funded by the Colombian Ministry of Culture about the history of community-based and popular theatre in Colombia.
+She is currently the principal investigator for “Moving-With Climate Change”, an interdisciplinary performance practice-as-research project at W&M, aimed at understanding how to enhance active listening through embodied movement, engaging Williamsburg audiences in somatically responding to testimonies about climate migration.